Pilling: Places of interest

 Pilling has two pubs: The Elletson Arms in Stakepool and The Golden Ball in the village.
 There is a community area in the village, equipped with a pathway to Pilling Sands.

 There are also several churches, including St John the Baptist Church (Church of England) in the village, St William's Church (Catholic) in Stakepool and the Pilling Methodist Church in the village.

 There are two primary schools: Pilling St John's Church of England Primary School and St William's, both associated with the respective churches.

+Transport

+As of March 2026, Stagecoach operates two routes in the village.
+The 88 to Knott End-on-Sea or Lancaster via Garstang or the 89 to Knott End-on-Sea or Lancaster.
+Both services operate every two hours.